ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 <a href="https://youtu.be/z7-JSaSOgfU"><img src="https://user-images.githubusercontent.com/12700187/41001778-3c12a10a-6912-11e8-9bc2-c0bc9016022d.png" width="448"></a>

-uSenseAR (https://en.usens.com/products/usensar/) is also trying to get hand tracking via the smartphone camera to work I try to get access to the beta at the moment.
+uSenseAR (https://en.usens.com/products/usensar/) is also trying to get hand tracking via the smartphone camera to work I try to get access to the software as well but had no luck so far.

 <a href="https://youtu.be/wdiC7l_Wecg"><img src="https://user-images.githubusercontent.com/12700187/41001899-923ad9c6-6912-11e8-90bd-48f4588c08fb.png" width="448"></a>

 In the future ARCore agumented image might be able to track a moving marker for example one on a glove.
 ARKit2 is already able to do it (https://www.youtube.com/watch?v=ySYFZwkZoio) and a 6DoF VR Game with hand control should already be possible on iPhones.
-This will be the first thing I implement when ARCore supports moving markers.

 A multiplayer VR game using ARCores cloud ancor should be possible but I am currently not working on it.
 Here is how it could look like. https://i.imgur.com/ZX9Veen.gifv